THE ROCKER'S TOP BANDS!

 I was just about to count poor Ozzy out as just another rocker run his course when No Rest For The Wicked hit the record store shelves in 1988.
 Talk about a Zakk Attack!
 I instantly fell in love with this album and the playing of Zakk Wylde.
 Finally, a guitarist to match the ferocity of Randy Rhodes but in a doomier context- a great mix between Sabbath and Ozzy’s solo efforts.
 This album along with 1995’s Ozzmosis rank as my favorite non-Randy albums from Ozzy.

-While nothing compares to the output from the Black Sabbath era Ozzy has been able to hold his own and transition to a more rock audience away from his metal beginnings.
-This is a rare feat for any singer to accomplish, and it shows the depth of this master performer who once sang about fairies wearing boots.
+While nothing compares to the output from the Black Sabbath era Ozzy was able to hold his own and transition to a more rock audience away from his metal beginnings.
+This was a rare feat for any singer to accomplish, and it shows the depth of this master performer who once sang about fairies wearing boots.

 Return of Black Sabbath!